loganko83/xpswapmcp/replit.md

 **Deployment**: Ready for enterprise-level production deployment

 ## Recent Changes
+- **2025-01-03**: Repositioned ticker to very top of site with navigation menu below for better hierarchy
 - **2025-01-03**: Reduced ticker height with compact padding (py-1.5) and smaller icons (w-5 h-5) for streamlined appearance
 - **2025-01-03**: Enhanced crypto ticker with CoinMarketCap official coin icons and faster scrolling speed (20s animation)
 - **2025-01-03**: Updated ticker design with dark background (slate-900) and white text for better visibility